louiebao/louiebao.github.io/_posts/2026-05-21-building-a-simple-ai-agent-with-python-ollama-and-sqlite.md

 ```

 Try asking:
-> What is the total sales?
+> Ask: what is the total sales

+To exit:
+> Ask: exit